-Patrick holds a Master’s Degree in Public Administration from the The University of Pennsylvania and a Bachelor of Arts in Philosophy from Ursinus College.
+Patrick holds a Master’s Degree in Public Administration from The University of Pennsylvania and a Bachelor of Arts in Philosophy from Ursinus College.
+He is a recipient of Pennsylvania Bio’s “16 to Watch in ‘16” Award and VISTA.Today’s Millennial Superstars Award in 2020.

 Sherwood serves as Seedcopa’s Managing Director.
 In that capacity, he oversees a staff of 8 professionals; interacts with over 35 different banking partners; manages the partner relationships with 14 State-Wide Economic Development Agencies; and assists in the enhancement of Seedcopa’s menu of financing services.